No products in the cart.

 Audio program! (check our CLE Programs page for live versions)

 This program is relevant for any attorney who would like to develop his or her Chapter 11 skills, including a beginner level attorney who has knowledge of Chapter 13s or 7s, and who wants to learn new strategies (as well as learn mistakes not to make from the court’s perspective).

-Our speakers, including a sitting federal judge, have been planning the program for months, so you can expect a well-organized, detailed and informative program. (see below for full list and bios).
+Our speakers, including a sitting federal judge, planned the program for months, so you can expect a well-organized, detailed and informative program. (see below for full list and bios).

-The faculty plans on teaching about: “First Day” and Other Motions, forms, automatic stays, employment issues, debts, collateral and topics related to the US Trustee.
+The faculty covers: “First Day” and Other Motions, forms, automatic stays, employment issues, debts, collateral and topics related to the US Trustee.
 Also discussed are cases that involve high-tech or entertainment business clients, small business cases, and food businesses.

 Our Confirmation & After session gets into voting, cramdowns, gerrymandering, the absolute priority rule, post-confirmation tasks, motions and discharge among other things.

-During our Special Situations session, faculty will cover things like divorce, taxes, WARN acts, reclamation, employment benefit plans and the like.
+During our Special Situations session, faculty covers things like divorce, taxes, WARN acts, reclamation, employment benefit plans and the like.